gpulido/antaeus/README.md

 What to do next is up to the business logic, some options:
 - Don't force the payment and just let it as unpaid.
 Notify it so it can be handled externally.
 - Use a currency conversion provider to calculate the amount of money from the invoice currency to the customer currency, update the invoice with the new data and try to charge it again.
-We can do this conversion before calling the PaymentProvider to avoid the double call to the PaymentProvider.
+We can make this conversion before calling the PaymentProvider to avoid the double call to the PaymentProvider.
 This CurrencyProvider could be an external api as the exact amount probably depends on the exchange values for the day.
-Also, should it be changed for every month for such invoice currency exchange rates are not the same from month to month.
+Also, should it be changed for every month for such invoice?, currency exchange rates are not the same from month to month.

-As this requires to be discussed with another "part" (payments), I consider also that in real life this kind of situation for a subscription is rare, I will implement the first option.
-In real life a conversation to clarify requirements is needed.
+As this requires to be discussed with another "part" (payments), I consider  that in real life this kind of situation for a subscription is rare, I will implement the first option.
+A conversation to clarify requirements is needed.

 #### Missing customer management

 Again we can decide just to notify the problem.
-Externally to the BillingService should be decided if the invoice has to be deleted or fixed.
+Externally to the BillingService should be decided if the invoice has to be deleted or fixed(and how)

 #### Changes made outside the BillingService

-- Creation of a method to update the invoice status.
+- Creation of a method to update the invoice status in the db.
 - Adding a new dal method to retrieve the invoices by state.
-This allows to filter them using the db
+This allows to filter them using the db instead of retrieving all and them filtering.

 ### 2 Scheduling